A Hard Day: Plot

 Ko, a corrupt detective whose mother recently dies, learns that his squad is being investigated by internal affairs for bribery.
 As he drives from his mother's funeral to the station, he crashes into a homeless man wandering onto the road, killing him.
 Fearing manslaughter charges as he is intoxicated, Ko decides against calling the police and hides the body in his car trunk (just in time as a patrol car drives by).
 He returns to the funeral and hides the body inside his mother's coffin, only to realize later that the man's cell phone is still in the coffin.
 A few days later, to Ko and his squad's relief, the internal affairs' investigation is cancelled by a lieutenant named Park.

 Ko's squad is then assigned to locate and arrest a wanted murderer named Lee, who Ko recognizes as the homeless man.
 While searching Lee's hideout, the squad meets a police officer who is investigating a hit-and-run incident.
-Lee's hideout is right next to the site of the collision, in vew of a traffic camera.
+Lee's hideout is right next to the site of the collision, in view of a traffic camera.
 The squad examines the low-quality camera footage, noting that the model of the colliding car is the same as Ko's.
 The triangulation of Lee's phone points to the area near Ko's mother's grave.